act-rules/act-rules.github.io/pages/design/test-cases.md

 ## Consistency With Accessibility Requirements

 In order for the mapping of implementations to the rules to work, test cases need to be consistent with the accessibility requirement.
 This requires that **passed and inapplicable test cases should satisfy the accessibility requirements** of the rule, as well as the accessibility requirement of any composite rule this rule is designed for.
 Inapplicable conditions that do not satisfy the accessibility requirements should not be included.
+For example when testing [2.4.2 Page Titled](https://www.w3.org/TR/WCAG21/#page-titled), a rule that tests that titles are descriptive can not have an inapplicable example of a page that should have a title but does not.

 Related to this, failed test cases should only fail the accessibility requirements for one reason.
 A failed test case for 4.1.2 Name, Role, Value should not have issues with both the accessible name, and the role.
 If the rule is about accessible names, the role and value must be correct.

 ## Small Test Cases

-A general principle in test case creation is to keep test cases small.
+A general principle in test design is to keep test cases small.
 Avoid any unnecessary content, as it may cause unexpected side effects in the outcome.
 For example, a rule about buttons does not require that all test cases have an HTML element with a `lang` attribute and a `title` element.
 Those elements do not affect the accessibility of a button.
+All code in the test case should be relevant to the rule or its accessibility requirements.

 An exception to that, is that ACT Rules should strive to show good accessibility practices.
 A rule about valid `autocomplete` attributes should still provide labels for the form controls with the `autocomplete` attribute.
 Those labels both provide context, showing the intended purpose of the input, and they show good practice of providing labels for form controls.